WorldBoxOpenMods/ModLoader/README.en.md

 3. Add BepInEx support
 4. Load compiled mods under Mods folder directly according to mod.json
 5. Load mods in zip and other compressed packages

+## How to install
+1. Download NeoModLoader.dll (and NeoModLoader.pdb) and put it in GAMEPATH/worldbox_Data/StreamingAssets/mods folder
+2. Start the game with experimental mode enabled